thisiscass/game-of-life/backend/Architecture.md

 ### In-memory Cache of Running Boards

-- When a board is running (via Start or Advance N), we load it into an in-memory cache so that the background service works from memory (fast) rather than querying DB repeatedly.
+- When a board is running (via Start or Advance N), the logic load it into an in-memory cache so that the background service works from memory (fast) rather than querying DB repeatedly.

 - The cache also tracks which boards are active, to know which to process and to broadcast updates efficiently.

 ### Concurrency: one board per critical area

-- To avoid race conditions, we enforce that only one simulation per board ID runs at a time.
+- To avoid race conditions, it enforce that only one simulation per board ID runs at a time.

-- We use a lock mechanism (e.g. BoardLockService) to guard each board.
+- The app use a lock mechanism (e.g. BoardLockService) to guard each board.

 - The AdvanceNStepsQueue serializes Advance requests per board so that concurrent HTTP calls don’t interleave or corrupt state.